 Once you’ve opened the door, Listen Up and ask questions.
 Listen to what the person is sharing with you.
 Ask questions to let them know you’re hearing them and respect what they’re going through, because they might not necessarily understand it themselves.
 Above all, don’t minimize their symptoms or expect them to simply snap out of it.
 Mental health is just as important to address as physical health.

 Encourage your friend or loved one to seek support from a professional.
 Offer to help find the appropriate resources together.
 Offer to make an appointment with a doctor or counselor, and volunteer to accompany them if the person would find it helpful.
 Don’t underestimate the importance of your support, time and help.
 You can be a vital piece of your loved one’s recovery.
-For more ideas about how to support someone who is struggling with mental health problems, download this helpful tip sheet.
+For more ideas about how to support someone who is struggling with mental health problems, watch this helpful video.

 Sometimes it can be hard to tell which of our well-meaning comments will be helpful and which may actually hurt more than they help.
 Here are some guidelines from the Depression and Bipolar Support Alliance for talking to someone who shows symptoms of a mental health disorder.
 Put the statements into your own words and remember: What’s most important is that your friend or family member understands your support.